 With this change, it has been determined that only one foreigner can apply for citizenship over a real estate property.

-The situation subject to re-examination here is that the foreigner cannot resell the purchased property to the same Turkish person/legal entity of the company except for explained mandatory reasons.
+The status of the certificate of conformity, which is the basis for the acquisition of Turkish citizenship, will be re-evaluated.
+The situation subject to re-examination here is that the foreigner cannot resell the purchased property to the company’s same Turkish person/legal entity except for explained mandatory reasons.
 It has been stated that the process will be re-evaluated after selling.

 A change has also been made in the text of commitment during the acquisition of citizenship by foreigners.
 According to this: